Our privacy officer is – Practice Manager.

 The practice may collect health information from a third party or a publicly available source, but only if the patient consents to such collection or would reasonably expect us to collect their health information from the third party, or if collection is necessary to provide the patient with appropriate health care.

-- The date, time and duration of your visit to the www.csdp.com.au
+- The date and time of your visit to the site

 - The type of browser you are using

-- The data collected is also recorded by the third party tool Google Analytics which is tracking and recording the same data as listed above for monitoring usage patterns in order to improve navigation and design features – helping you to get information more easily.
+This non-identified information is used to monitor usage patterns on our site in order to improve navigation and design features – helping you to get information more easily.

-Our website only uses session cookies during a search query of the web site.
-Our internet development company confirms that no cookies are employed on this web site except for the collection of website statistics which are generated from the web logs as outlined above.
+This website only uses session cookies and only during a search query of the web site.
+Our Website Service Provider has assured us that no cookies are employed on this web site except for those associated with the search engine.
+The web site statistics for this site are generated from the web logs as outlined above.

 Upon closing your browser the session cookie set by this website is destroyed and no personal information is maintained which might identify you should you visit our site at a later date.